Aitana (singer)

-Aitana Ocaña Morales (born 27 June 1999), known mononymously as Aitana, is a Spanish pop singer and actress.
-She first gained national recognition in 2017, placing as the runner-up in the revival series of the Spanish reality television talent competition Operación Triunfo.
+Aitana Ocaña Morales (born 27 June 1999), known mononymously as Aitana, is a Spanish singer and songwriter.
+She first gained national recognition in 2017, placing as the runner-up in the revival series of the Spanish reality television talent show Operación Triunfo.
 While competing on the show, Aitana recorded the single "Lo Malo" with fellow contestant Ana Guerra.
 The song became an instant hit in Spain, debuting at number-one and holding the spot for several weeks.
 Following the competition, Aitana signed a 360º record deal with Universal Music Spain and released her debut solo single "Teléfono" to commercial success and streaming-breaking records.

-Her debut studio album, Spoiler, was released in 2019 and received a Latin Grammy nomination for Best Pop Vocal Album.
-Its accompanying concert tour visited many indoor arenas in Spain and was taped for the video album Play Tour: En Directo.
-In late 2020 she released her sophomore album 11 Razones.
-It spawned the top five singles "+ (Más)" featuring Cali y El Dandee and "Corazón Sin Vida" featuring Sebastián Yatra.
-Aitana ventured into acting in the Disney+ original series La Última (2022), for which she also recorded the soundtrack.
-She later explored electropop with her 2023 release Alpha, featuring the singles "Los Ángeles" and "Las Babys".
-In 2025, she released her fourth studio album Cuarto azul, which received a nomination for the Best Contemporary Pop Album and a win for Best Recording Package at the 26th Annual Latin Grammy Awards, marking Aitana's first career win at the ceremony.
+Her debut studio album, Spoiler, was released in 2019 for which she received a Latin Grammy nomination for Best Pop Vocal Album and Best New Artist.
+In late 2020 she released her sophomore album 11 Razones, which spawned the top-five singles "+ (Más)" and "Corazón Sin Vida".
+After starring in the Disney+ original series La Última (2022) and in the film Love, Divided (2024), she released Alpha and Cuarto Azul to a wide number of top-five singles, including "Los Ángeles", "6 de Febrero" and "Superestrella".
+The former album received a nomination for Best Contemporary Pop Album and scored Best Recording Package at the 26th Latin Grammy Awards.

-Dubbed as the "Spanish Princess of Pop", throughout her career, Aitana has accumulated five number one songs in her home country: "Lo Malo", "Teléfono", "Vas a Quedarte", "Gran Vía", and "Mon Amour".
-She has also been honored with a Premio Ondas, six Premios Odeón, ten Los40 Music Awards, a Radio Disney Music Award, an MTV Europe Music Award, and a Kids' Choice Award, among many others.
-She has also received a Latin Grammy Award nomination for Best New Artist and has been an assessor on season six of La Voz Kids in 2021, and a coach on seasons seven and eight in 2022 and 2023.
+Dubbed as the "Spanish Princess of Pop", Aitana has accumulated five number one songs in her home country throughout her career: "Lo Malo", "Teléfono", "Vas a Quedarte", "Gran Vía", and "Mon Amour".
+She has also been honored with a Latin Grammy Award, a Premio Ondas, two Premios de la Academia de Música, nine Premios Odeon, a Radio Disney Music Award, an MTV Europe Music Award, and a Kids' Choice Award, among many others.
+She has been an assessor on season six of La Voz Kids in 2021, and a coach on seasons seven and eight in 2022 and 2023.

 Early life

-Aitana Ocaña Morales was born in Barcelona on June 27, 1999; as the only child of Cosme Ocaña and Belén Morales.
+Aitana Ocaña Morales was born in Barcelona on 27 June 1999; as the only child of Cosme Ocaña and Belén Morales.
 She grew up in the municipality of Viladecans before moving to Sant Climent de Llobregat at age nine.
 In 2014, Aitana began to share cover versions of popular songs on YouTube.
 That year, she released her first original songs.

 In 2017, she completed bachillerato and was admitted to study design at university the following year.
 After taking selectividad, she visited Ciudad Universitaria in Madrid, where the auditions for Operación Triunfo were being held.
 After auditioning, she was selected for series nine of the competition.